ask1234560/mpv-autosub/README.md

 ## Customization
 * Optionally change the subtitle languages / [ISO codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-  Be sure to put your preferred language at the top of the list.
-  If necessary, you can manually trigger downloading your first choice language by pressing `b`,
-  or your second choice language by pressing `n`.
-* Optionally specify the login credentials for your preferred subtitle provider(s), if you have one.
-* If you do not care for the automatic downloading functionality, and simply wish to use the hotkeys, just change the `auto` bool to `false`.

 This script is under the [MIT License](./LICENSE-MIT), so you are free to modify and adapt this script to your needs: